STARLINE - The Beach Boys

 Based upon information we could find (on labels and from dealers), for now this is our theory:

-In 1964 Southern Rhodesia declared itself independent as "Rhodesia".
+2. In November 1965 Southern Rhodesia declared itself independent as "Rhodesia".
 Although this name was widely used, 'Southern Rhodesia' remained the colony's formal name in United Kingdom constitutional theory.
-The few Singles we have from 1964 and 1965 do mention "MADE IN S. RHODESIA".
+The few Singles we have from 1965 do mention "MADE IN S. RHODESIA".
 Is there a connection perhaps?
 Anyway, a Rhodesion pressing from this time frame is easy to determine.